FALL CAMP: Mckenzie bridge, OR

 THE EDUCATION

 During your rides, our professional coaches will help you improve your skills, including group riding, body positioning, cornering, braking, climbing and descending, and riding over washboard.
-As the ride progresses, we will naturally break into pace groups, each with a coach, and we promise, you will never be the last one on the road.
+As each day’s ride progresses, we will naturally break into pace groups, each with a coach, and we promise, you will never be the last one on the road.

 ALL THE EXTRAS